adam-on-the-internet/developer-blog/_posts/2020-07-31-story-bot-improvements.markdown

 categories: bot
 ---

-I enhanced by Twitter bot [Stories from Another Universe][stories-universe] yet again.
+I enhanced my Twitter bot [Stories from Another Universe][stories-universe] yet again.
 I've slowly been adding content (stories to alter and words to use) but this may be the final update to the functionality.

 First, I refactored the existing Story Bot code to use async/await instead of explicit promises.
 I'm not sure which I